In the third quarter of 2020, the preliminary working-day adjusted

 In the manufacturing sector the working day adjusted

 quarter.
-Thus, it increased less strong than the index including bonuses
+Thus, it increased slightly less than the index including bonuses

 Info: Bonuses are defined as payments which are not paid in every remuneration period (e.g. 13th and 14th monthly pays, exceptional length-of-service awards) and voluntary severance pays (e.g. golden handshakes).